How to get into Eton: The Eton List Test & Interview

 We advise prospective families contacting us as soon as possible in Year 5 so we can prepare a careful programme of study that takes the pressure of students.

-Preparation for the Eton test should be handled on a little but often approach.
+• Preparation for the Eton test should be handled on a little but often approach.
 We recommend our mentors work with students weekly and that they start as early as possible.
 ‘Overkill’ is to be avoided and our mentors are trained to manage a student’s workload and ensure they achieve their potential in a healthy and happy way.

-On a standarised CAT4 score, prospective Etonians will be hoping to reach at least 120 and closer to 130.
+• On a standarised CAT4 score, prospective Etonians will be hoping to reach at least 120 and closer to 130.
 The CAT4 produces two scores, a National Percentage Rank or NPR and a Standard Age Score or SAS.
 SAS scores range from 69 to 141, and the average for each age group sits at 100, although this does range from 89-111.
 As part of the Oppidan 11+ journey (link), an APT test is included which gives an accurate score for the student’s current ability.
 It allows us to diagnose areas of challenge and celebrate areas of strength, it guides the direction of the journey and makes sure sessions are productive and highly focused.

-Eton does offer scholarships for students however these do not automatically ensure a reduction in fees.
+• Eton does offer scholarships for students however these do not automatically ensure a reduction in fees.
 Bursaries are offered with substantial fee reductions, and these are means tested on a case by case basis.
 At 13+ the King’s scholarship started in 1440 and is designed for academically very able students.
-Exams are tough and include English, Maths, Science, Humanities and Languages.
+Exams are tough and include English, maths, science, humanities and languages.
 There are also music scholarships that prospective students can apply for and which can be supported by our team of pro mentors, particularly Conall who is a professional musician.
 At the 16+ entry point, scholarships are available for boys currently educated in the state system.
 These include the Orwell award for all-round excellence and there are also Music and Drama awards for prospective students too.

-With an over 90% success rate getting Oppidan students into Eton, we are ideally placed to support families with a mentoring approach to Eton applications.
+• With a near 90% success rate getting Oppidan students into Eton, we are ideally placed to support families with a mentoring approach to Eton applications.
 We’ve spent the past 7 years working with prospective Etonian students.
 Our approach entails support for both the computerized academic testing and skills necessary to give a successful interview.
 Our schools work with Eton itself is also deep and long-term with multiple programmes running in the academic year focused on mentoring students through essential skill development, fostering connections between Eton and its partners and ensuring Etonians are ready for the 21st-century workplace.

 Our mentors are ideally placed for the Eton test and are ready to support your child.
 Mentor matching is carefully handled to ensure the best relationship is fostered and mentors are paired with students for the long term.